 Infertility and stress go hand in hand.
 Finding ways to relax during your path to parenthood is one of the best ways to survive, what can sometimes be a rocky road.
 For many people that means a glass or two of wine or a favorite spirit or cocktail.
 Some state that a drink or two at dinner helps take the edge off and enables them to unwind after a stressful day.

 We not only hear but we also counsel intended parents and patients at CT Fertility in Trumbull, CT to avoid alcohol and, instead, recommend relaxation alternatives.
 Why?
-Joao De Pinho, MD details below how alcohol can affect your efforts to get pregnant and suggests other ways to kick back and relax.
+Our fertility specialists provide details below how alcohol can affect your efforts to get pregnant and suggest other ways to kick back and relax.

 Not Even One Glass?